for CentOS yum install docker-compose -y # for Ubuntu apt-get install docker-compose -y

 The official Docker image uses multiple containers.
 If you need to run Seafile and related database in a single container for Synology platform, you can try the docker image provided by community: https://github.com/codeoutin/seafile7/

-Seafile v7.x.x image uses docker-compose.
+Seafile v7.x.x (or newer versions) image uses docker-compose.
 You should first install the docker-compose command.

 # for CentOS yum install docker-compose -y # for Ubuntu apt-get install docker-compose -y